hyvedesignsolutions/hyve-pyipmi/README.md

 * Supported IPMI channels
   * RMCP
   * RMCP+
+  * KCS
-  * Message bridging from LAN to IPMB
+  * Message bridging from LAN/KCS to IPMB
 * Console programs
   * pyipmi - a Python program similar to ipmitool
   * pyipmr - a Python program supports "ipmitool raw" and has message bridging capability